Wiolip/Wiolip/README.md

 - 👋 Hi, I’m Wioleta.
 - 👀 I’m interested in coding and photography.
   I am creative and ambitious, I learn quickly.
-- 🌱 I’m familiar in 90% with HTML, CSS, WordPress
+- 🌱 I’m familiar in 75% with HTML, CSS,
+- has been working with Wordpress for 2 years
-- 🌱 I’m currently learning Java and UX
+- 🌱 I’m currently learning JavaScript and UX
 - 🌱 I love to traveling and taking photos, hiking in the mountains

 - 📫 Feel free to contact me wiolip@gmail.com